grafana/agent/docs/sources/flow/reference/components/beyla.ebpf.md

 `open_ports` | `string` | The port of the running service for Beyla automatically instrumented with eBPF. | | no `path` | `string` | The path of the running service for Beyla automatically instrumented with eBPF. | | no

 `name` defines a name for the matching instrumented service.
-It will be used to populate the `service.name` OTEL property and/or the `service_name` Prometheus property in the exported metrics/traces.
+It is used to populate the `service.name` OTEL property and/or the `service_name` Prometheus property in the exported metrics/traces.
 `open_port` accepts a comma-separated list of ports (for example, `80,443`), and port ranges (for example, `8000-8999`).
 If the executable matching only one of the ports in the list, it is considered to match the selection criteria.
 `path` accepts a regular expression to be matched against the full executable command line, including the directory where the executable resides on the file system.